 Loss of Key Personnel or Change in Ownership: The manager will inform the Retirement Administrator in writing within 24 hours following the loss of key personnel or a change in ownership.
-Loss of key personnel may result in termination of the manager.
-A material change in the ownership of the manager may result in the termination of the manager.
+Loss of key personnel will normally result in termination of the manager.
+A material change in the ownership of the manager will normally result in the termination of the manager.
 The Retirement Administrator will make a recommendation regarding termination to the Board as soon as administratively possible.